-Groundwater within the scheme extents is identified as Galloway groundwater (ID: 150694) which also has a 'good' overall ecological potential.
-The groundwater is not designated as drinking water protected area, and the scheme is not located within a Nitrate Vulnerable Zone.
+The groundwater within the scheme extents is Cargenbank groundwater (ID: 150542) which has a 'good' overall ecological potential.
+This is not listed as drinking water protected area.
+The scheme is not located within a Nitrate Vulnerable Zone.

-Drainage along the A75 within the scheme extents consists of filter stones running along both sides of the carriageway.
+Drainage along the A75 within the scheme extents consist of filter stones which runs along wither side of the carriageway.